alexandra1044/electronics-store-manager/README.md

 # electronics-store-manager

-Project to learn how to integrate a mysql database into a go program.
+Project to learn how to integrate a mysql database into a Go program.

 Tested with postman